 I actually started studying graphics, but I quickly realized that sculpture fascinated me more.
 An object is in space, while graphics and painting remain on the wall.
-Still, it wasn't a quick process to get to the way I'm working now.
-One thing that makes art interesting for me is that artists create their oeuvre over time and thus develop a formal language.
-I find this development more exciting than individual masterpieces.
-For me, this path led me through design furniture and installation works.
-In the end, I dared to take the step of producing completely function-free objects.
-The current body of work is based on this.
+Still, it wasn't a quick process to get to clear to me that that's what it had to be.
+I knew: I want to explore it and that is what I am still involved with.